GfSE/SAF-Specification/viewpoints/System-Context-Exchange-Viewpoint.md

 * identifies System interfaces on a functional level
 * states to which External Entities the System interfaces are connected to
 * assigns Interface Documents to System Interfaces
-* defines the usage of interfaces, e.g. if only a subset of the interface is used
+* defines the usage of interfaces, e.g., if only a subset of the interface is used
 ## Applicability
-The System Context Exchange Viewpoint supports the "Prepare for Requirement Definition" activity included in "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.3] and contributes to the System Functional Interface identification.
+The System Context Exchange Viewpoint supports the "Prepare for Requirement Definition" activity included in "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.3], and contributes to the System Functional Interface identification.
 ## Stakeholder
 * [Acquirer](../stakeholders.md#Acquirer)
 * [Customer](../stakeholders.md#Customer)